huynhloc04/LVTN/README.md

 ![github image](https://github.com/huynhloc04/LVTN/blob/main/images/JetsonNano.jpg)

-In this project, we use camera stereo IMX219-83 to get input images
+In this project, we use a stereo camera IMX219-83 to take input images and most important is to calculate the distance from the camera to objects (grapes) using *"stereo vision"*

 ![github image](https://github.com/huynhloc04/LVTN/blob/main/images/stereo_camera.jpg)